JNandez/intraCorr/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
+The code in this project is licensed under GNU General Public License v3.0.

 ## Authors